We Advocate For Victims Of Uber And Lyft Accidents And Assaults

 When riders get into Uber or Lyft vehicles, they never expect the ride to end in an accident.
-Yet Uber and Lyft drivers, just like others, make mistakes behind the wheel causing personal injury.
-Riders can recover for injuries sustained because of that negligence.
+Yet Uber and Lyft drivers, just like others, make mistakes behind the wheel, causing personal injury.
+Riders can recover for injuries suffered because of that negligence.

 Certainly, riders never expect to be physically or sexually assaulted.
 But unfortunately it happens often.
-Both Lyft and Uber's negligent hiring practices, insufficient background checks, and failure to follow licensure laws have created opportunity for drivers to commit sexual and/or physical assault on Lyft and Uber riders.
-Our lawyers will protect the identity of anyone who has experienced such an event, and vigorously advocate to get them just compensation for what they suffered.
+Both Lyft and Uber’s negligent hiring practices, insufficient background checks and failure to follow licensure laws have created opportunities for drivers to commit sexual and/or physical assault on Lyft and Uber riders.
+Our lawyers will protect the identity of anyone who has experienced such an event and vigorously advocate to get them just compensation for what they suffered.

 Insurance is available for Uber and Lyft accidents and misconduct, but navigating it can be tricky.

 Uber and Lyft provide insurance for its drivers.
 Drivers are also required to have their own personal insurance.
 In many cases, however, personal insurance companies will not pay claims on the driver’s personal insurance when the driver is using their vehicle in the course of Lyft or Uber employment.

 To further complicate matters, In the past Uber and Lyft claimed their insurance would not pay for collisions that occur when an Uber or Lyft rider is not in the driver’s car, such as when the driver is waiting for a job or on their way to pick up a rider.
 Many states have put an end to this disingenuous claim denial by Uber and Lyft insurers.
 In Ohio, for instance, an Ohio law, HB 237, which went into effect on March 2016, requires a transport company, such as Uber or Lyft to carry insurance whenever a driver is logged into Uber or Lyft’s app.
 The only exception is if the driver has insurance that specifically covers ridesharing, which is uncommon.